NaftaliHolland/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Progrsm that prints the last d igitof a randomly genrated number Prints alphabets in lowercae then in upercase
 Prints the alphabet in lowercase exept q and e
+Program that prints all single digit numbers base ten